 Those that wish to do backcountry backpacking will need to obtain an additional permit.

-Best Things to Do in Death Valley National Park
+Best Things to Do in Death Valley National Park in Spring

 Death Valley National Park is a vast, scenic expanse of sand dunes in California.
 It’s located right on the edge of Death Valley and has been designated as an International Biosphere Reserve.
 The park is home to over 10 different ecological communities, including badlands, valleys, mountains and salt flats.